sanjeevkumar761/one_touch_sap_deployment_on_azure/souvenir-sap-azure-apps/deploytoazure.md

 It takes about 120-150 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 ## Getting ready:
-1. Create Service Principal using Azure Cloud Shell /AZ CLI with command "az ad sp create-for-rbac".
+Create Service Principal using Azure Cloud Shell /AZ CLI with command "az ad sp create-for-rbac".
 Save details as you'll need those later.
 If you use exitsing Service Principal, please make sure to copy appId and password/secret correctly.
-2. Create a reource group (with all lowercase characters in name, no special characters), create a Vnet (with 10.0.0.0/16 address space, in same region as resource group, all lowercase characters in vNet name), then create two subnets - one for SAP workload (with address space 10.0.0.0/24) and second for Azure Bastion (if you need Azure Bastion, else select 'no').
-The Azure Bastion subnet must be named "AzureBastionSubnet" and This subnet must be at least /27 or larger e.g., 10.0.1.0/27 .
-If you need public IP address for jumpboxlinux, then select 'yes' (as is the default value) for jumpboxlinux.

 ## To deploy Souvenir Apps for SAP on Azure, Click the button below:

-While deploying to Azure, make sure to select existing resource group, vNet and subNet (for SAP workload) which you would have created as mentioned in above section.
+Click Deploy to Azure button to install Souvenir SAP on Azure App Station

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://ms.portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsanjeevkumar761%2Fone_touch_sap_deployment_on_azure%2Fmaster%2Fsouvenir-sap-azure-apps%2Fazuredeploy.json)

-Altrenatively, yon can initiate the deployment using Azure CLI.
-The command is:
-az deployment group create --resource-group <resource group name> --template-uri <path to souvenir azuredploy.json which is  https://raw.githubusercontent.com/sanjeevkumar761/one_touch_sap_deployment_on_azure/master/s4hana-infra-and-sw-e/azuredeploy.json >  --parameters vNetNewOrExisting=existing virtualNetworkName=<vnet name> subnetName=<subnet name> vmName=jumpboxlinux servicePrincipalAppId=<appId> servicePrincipalPassword=<password>
+## Do the following steps to proceed with S4HANA installation:
+1) Check if jumpboxlinux deployment is complete on Azure
+2) After above step, wait for 10 minutes for App Station installation to complete
+3) Now in a web browser, open URL http://<public IP of your jumpboxlinux VM>:3000/token
+4) Copy token by selecting all contents of above token
+5) Now in a new web browser tab, open App Station URL http://<public IP of your jumpboxlinux VM>:8080/#/c/default/ns/sap-azure-apps/apps/one-touch-sap-deployment
+6) Enter token contents in token input box and click Login button
+7) Now you can see in app notes that one-touch-sap-deployment app runs on URL http://<public IP of your jumpboxlinux VM>:8081 .
+So, in a browser tab, open URL http://<public IP of your jumpboxlinux VM>:8081
+8) Now enter the required details it asks for and submit for S/4HANA installation.

 ## How to check installation progress:
 1\) Wait for initial deployment to complete in Azure portal.
 You'll see the message "Your deployment is complete" in Azure portal.
 It deploys a jumpbox on Azure
 2\) Go to your Resource Group in Azure portal, locate the VM named "jumpboxlinux" and look for its Public IP address
 3\) *Wait for about 10 minutes* for installation monitoring layer inside jumpboxlinux VM to be ready \(It prepares automatically in background\)
-4\) Now, you can check installation progress on URL http://\<public IP of your jumpboxlinux VM\>:3000  \(you need to refresh the page manually to check progress until the Deployment progress reaches 100% which takes about 40-50 minutes)
+4\) Now, you can check installation progress on URL http://\<public IP of your jumpboxlinux VM\>:8081/progress  \(you need to refresh the page manually to check progress until the Deployment progress reaches 100% which takes about 40-50 minutes)
-5\) You can check detailed installation logs on URL http://\<public IP of your jumpboxlinux VM\>:9001
+5\) You can download detailed installation logs on URL e.g., http://\<public IP of your jumpboxlinux VM\>:8081/download?logtpye=terraformhana

 ## Connect using SAP GUI:
-1\) Logon to Windows jumpbox (installed automatically as part of the installation process)
+1\) Install a Windows jumpbox and logon to Windows jumpbox
 2\) Download file "sapgui-download-extract.ps1" from here https://raw.githubusercontent.com/sanjeevkumar761/one_touch_sap_deployment_on_azure/master/s4hana-infra-and-sw/scripts/sapgui-download-extract.ps1   (This step will take about 10-15 minutes)
 3\) Open Powershell and cd into directory "C:\Users\juser"
 4\) Run powershell script by typing on command line "sapgui-download-extract.ps1" and hit Enter